chsantoshkumar211/LFI/readme.md

 by giving file=../../../../etc/passwd%00 we can access the file by passing the ".php" extension.

 ## Impact
-A successful LFI may result in compromise of the system ,data leakage etc.The attacker can read,write files and run arbitary codes with privileges of web server
+A successful LFI may result in compromise of the system ,data leakage etc.The attacker can read,write,download files and can also run arbitary codes with privileges of web server

 ## Explore it yourself
 Make a php file with the code given above and explore different possibilities of the vulnerability.